digipres/publications/ipres/ipres-2019/papers/building-the-future-of-digital-preservation-in-french-archival-s.md

   skills and profiles needed to implement these processes, not only for the three ministries but for any archival service wishing to diagnose its maturity.
 creators:
-- Roussel, Stéphanie
+- Stéphanie Roussel
-- Vasseur, Édouard
+- Édouard Vasseur
-- Humbert, Marion
+- Marion Humbert
 date: null
 document_url: https://services.phaidra.univie.ac.at/api/object/o:1079746/download
 grand_parent: iPRES